 While much of the Twitter corpuses of all the Kardashians are in line with each other, all promoting on singular endeavor (KUWTK), each member of the family takes on their own authorial voice.
 Topic modeling allowed us to parse out the authorship, independence and individuality of tweets.
 It became very clear that whether or not the Kardashian women have personal assistants curating their social media presence, they have each created a unique authorial voice distinct from their sisters or mother.
 Kris, having embraced the role as "momager," has a Twitter presence that is far more promotional than her daughters.
-Khloé’s twitter reveals vestiges of Khloé's former marriage to the basketball player Lamar Odom ("game lakers let's laker mavs yay team tonight usa win won clipper energy play reallamarodom games great baby time") while also divulging more personal information, including bouts of insomnia ("sleep can't ugh time man bed hate hours thing leave hope guess tired back sucks lamar insomina").
+Khloé’s Twitter reveals vestiges of Khloé's former marriage to the basketball player Lamar Odom ("game lakers let's laker mavs yay team tonight usa win won clipper energy play reallamarodom games great baby time") while also divulging more personal information, including bouts of insomnia ("sleep can't ugh time man bed hate hours thing leave hope guess tired back sucks lamar insomina").
 Two topic clusters in particular separate Khloé's Twitter from her sisters: "lord love heart god blessings blessed amen life forever give pray family strength blessing thankful soul angel peace everyday giving" and "people don't positive life feel change world make hate every thing matter bad negative things respect live small deep mind."
 More so than her sisters, Khloé's Twitter is filled with these inspirational and prophetic sayings and quotations.
 Khloé not only discusses such subject matter, she uses a certain style of language that allows for these terms to be clustered together.

 Topic Keys Referencing Armenia (Twitter)

 While Kourtney and Khloé mention Armenia occasionally, Kim discusses the subject with such frequency that it received its own topic cluster.
-For example, Armenia appears in the topic model of Khloé’s twitter as follows: "love real person girl world favorite princess truth end people quotes armenian mother perfect sad sweetest find earth mileycyrus."
+For example, Armenia appears in the topic model of Khloé’s Twitter as follows: "love real person girl world favorite princess truth end people quotes armenian mother perfect sad sweetest find earth mileycyrus."
 The fact that Armenian, truth (referring to Armenian genocide deniers), and Miley Cyrus are in the same cluster speaks to this infrequency.
 Kourtney's Twitter follows a similar pattern: "red dubai armenian people loved carpet trip today april hotel major vintage meeting days armenia millions shopping milkshakes kuwait fools."
-The subject matter of this cluster actually suggests that Kourtney was live tweeting the episode of the Kardashians in which Khloé and Kim go to Armenia for the one hundredth anniversary of the Armenian Genocide and are hosted by the Megerian carpet factory.
-These tweets are also compiled together with others regarding the middle east--specifically the Kourtney and Kim’s trip to Dubai.
+The subject matter of this cluster actually suggests that Kourtney was live tweeting the episode of Keeping up with the Kardashians in which Khloé and Kim go to Armenia for the one hundredth anniversary of the Armenian Genocide and are hosted by the Megerian carpet factory.
+These tweets are also compiled together with others regarding the middle east-specifically Kourtney and Kim’s trip to Dubai.
 In contrast, the topic model cluster from Kim's tweets stands very clearly as promoting her identity as Armenian and educating her readers about the Armenian Genocide: "people armenian power join stand april truth bro real genocide armo pray proud.”
-Although the cluster suggests that Kim only discusses Armenia in terms of the Genocide, a closer analysis of the metadata provided by this cluster revealed tweets with a more social nature, in which she tweets about Armenian food and notable Armenians in popular culture.25
+Although the cluster suggests that Kim only discusses Armenia in terms of the Genocide, a closer analysis of the metadata provided by this cluster revealed tweets with a more social nature, in which she tweets about Armenian food and notable Armenians in popular culture.34

 @eb20x I do not speak Armenian.
 I know a few words, I wish I did speak it— Kim Kardashian West (@KimKardashian) April 2, 2009